rabidaudio/synthesizer/Plan.md

         - Could be externally controlled, e.g. iPad
           - save space and iterate on features
           - allow it to be used as a drum machine too
-      - Utilities
-        - Buffer, Sum, Attenuate, Invert, Gate
-        - Could be all-in one
-          - A input (default ground)
-          - B input (default ground)
-          - level knob attenuator
-          - gate digital CV in, default on
-          - (A+B)*level*gate output
-          - -(A+B)*level*gate output
-          - 2 opamps and a FET
-            - one opamp if we scrap the inverter
-            - 4 of these would be cost+space efficent
       - White noise generator?
       - Sample+Hold?
         - combined with white noise creates RNG